 We drove back, parked the car and wandered around trying to find it.
 We eventually found it down a back alley by a small house.
 A Ugandan boy of about 11 was by the house.
 I asked if it was his kitten.
 He said it was (though you can never be sure) and said we could have it.

+The kitten had a bad eye infection, its eyes were closed over and the fur around the eyes was dirty and matted.
 I wasn’t sure if it was his to give away so asked if there was someone else we could speak to.
 There didn’t seem to be.

 We called Jon to see if he was OK to have a tiny kitten.
 Kira was saying “Please Daddy” and held the kitten up to the phone so he could hear it mewing away.
 He couldn’t really say no.

+“You give me 1000 shillings” said the boy “and you can take the kitten.”
 We brought it home and I called the vet.
 He does home visits and so came to give it antibiotics.
 We cleaned its eyes and it looked a lot better.
 We don’t know if it’s a boy or girl yet, though it looks like a girl.
 It’s a gingery colour and because we live in Jinja, Kira has called it Ginger.

-’d been living presumably wild and not looked after, she took to using a litter tray straight away.
+It is tiny and very cute and seems very much at home.
+Even though she’d been living presumably wild and not looked after, she took to using a litter tray straight away.
 She is too small to eat solids so we feed her with a syringe using milk, egg yolk, oil and warm water mixed together.

 Jon pretended not to be interested, but he researched the kind of food we could give it and has been out buying things for it.

-ade a box and given it a ball while Kira has it sleeping in her bedroom.
+Jordan loves it and has made a box and given it a ball while Kira has it sleeping in her bedroom.
 Even Lotte the dog has been OK with her.

-e was spayed.
+The next day Lotte was spayed.
 The vet came back again.
 He gave Ginger more antibiotics and performed the operation on Lotte in our garage.
 He mustn’t have given her the right dose of anaesthetic as she woke up during the operation and was in a lot of pain, so he gave her some more.
 I sat with her while she ‘came to’ afterwards and she was in a bad way, crying out loudly.
 When I went to close the garage door there was a group of Ugandan builders working at the house next door.
 They were standing and staring, wondering what the commotion was.

 Anyway that was yesterday and Lotte is a lot better now.

-n and geckos in the house, and goats, a cow, cockerels and hens next door.
+So we now have a dog, kitten and geckos in the house, and goats, a cow, cockerels and hens next door.
 John Bosco and Geoffrey have bought some hens and a cockerel which live in our compound and sometimes wander into the house.
 Never a peaceful moment!

 No comments: